 The contribution rate for the employees is 7%, and the City matching percent is currently 200% of employee contributions, or 14%, both as adopted by the governing body of the City.
-Under the State law governing TMRS, the City contribution rate is annually determined by the actuary.
-Part of the City contribution rate (the normal cost) is to fund the currently accruing monetary credits, with the other part (the prior service contribution rate) calculated as the level percent of payroll needed to amortize the unfunded actuarial liability over the remainder of the Plan's 25-year amortization period.
-When the City periodically adopts updated service credits and increases in annuities in effect, the increased unfunded actuarial liability is to be amortized over a new 25-year period.
-Currently, the unfunded actuarial liability is being amortized over the 25-year period which began January 2008.
-The unit credit actuarial cost method is used for determining the City contribution rate.
-Contributions are made monthly by both the employees and the City.
-Since the City needs to know its contribution rate in advance to budget for it, there is a one-year lag between the actuarial valuation that is the basis for the rate and the calendar year when the rate goes into effect.
+Under the state law governing TMRS, the actuary annually determines the City contribution rate.
+For the December 31, 2011 valuation, the TMRS Board determined that the Projected Unit Credit (PUC) funding method should be used, which facilitates advanced funding for future updated service credits and annuity increases that are adopted on an annually repeating basis.
+In addition, the Board also adopted a change in the amortization period from a 25-year "closed" period.
+The projected unit credit method is used for determining the City contribution rate.
+Both the employees and the City make contributions monthly.
+Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as the basis for the rate and the calendar year when the rate goes into effect (i.e., December 31, 2011, valuation is effective for rates beginning January 1, 2012).